 To be certain, the quintet was only one of many whom sprinkled issue-oriented songs into their repertoire of love ballads and proto-disco dance tracks.
 Unlike iconic ensembles like Harold Melvin & The Blue Notes and The Dramatics; The Whispers earned only modest success for their efforts.
-By the time they reached the pop mainstream with Leon Sylvers and 1979’s “And the Beat Goes On,” they – like most classic 70s soul acts – had begun to abandon the kind of socially conscious soul that made the decade a high-water mark in Black music.
+By the time they reached the pop mainstream with Leon Sylvers and 1979’s “And the Beat Goes On,” they — like most soul acts — had begun to abandon the kind of socially conscious soul that made the 70s a high-water mark in Black music.

 Formed in 1963 by the late Nicholas Caldwell and Marcus Hutson, the Eden Singers added Texas brothers Walter and Wallace Scott as well as Leavell Degree before signing to L.A. imprint Doré as The Whispers.
 Their 60s output didn’t yield any national hits, just regional action, but they’re full of diamonds in the rough.
 Tracks like “As I Sit Here” and the funky soul dance track “Do the Dip” have a brightly melodic quality enhanced by Walter’s sweet lead tenor and the group’s honeyed harmonies.